zikazama/jackstop/grading.md

 - Could include more interactive elements

 ## Overall Assessment
 The JackStop application successfully demonstrates the dangers of online gambling through realistic simulation while maintaining strong educational value.
-The recent fixes have significantly improved user experience and technical reliability.
+The recent rule updates make the simulation even more accurate to real gambling mechanics, helping users understand the true odds and manipulation techniques used in the industry.